mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 Want more practice?
 Complete the following to sharpen your skills in this chapter!

-> [challenge]
->
-> You like dogs!
+You like dogs!
 Try these challenges:

->
-> 1. Make three dogs with fun names and breeds
+1. Make three dogs with fun names and breeds
-> 1. Write two new methods to have the dogs sit and roll over (just print "<<DOG'S NAME>> sits", "<<DOG'S NAME>> rolls over").
+1. Write two new methods to have the dogs sit and roll over (just print "<<DOG'S NAME>> sits", "<<DOG'S NAME>> rolls over").
-> 1. Have one dog bark, one sit, and one roll over.
+1. Have one dog bark, one sit, and one roll over.

->
-> Notice how each dog displays it's unique name when you print its name property.
+Notice how each dog displays it's unique name when you print its name property.
 Do you remember why this is?

->
-> Notice how each dog makes the same sound "Woof!" when it barks.
+Notice how each dog makes the same sound "Woof!" when it barks.
 Why is this?